timeweb-cloud/twc/docs/ru/CLI_REFERENCE.md

 * `--proxy-protocol / --no-proxy-protocol`
 * `--force-https / --no-force-https`
 * `--backend-keepalive / --no-backend-keepalive`
+* `--max-connections INTEGER`: Backend server's maximum number of concurrent connections.
+* `--connect-timeout INTEGER`: Maximum time to wait for a connection attempt to a backend server to succeed.
+* `--client-timeout INTEGER`: Maximum inactivity time on the client side.
+* `--server-timeout INTEGER`: Maximum time for pending data staying into output buffer.
+* `--http-timeout INTEGER`: Maximum allowed time to wait for a complete HTTP request.
 * `--help`: Show this message and exit.

 ## `twc cluster`